myinqi/Celona/README.md

 - Popups should respect `Globals.popupContext` to maintain mutual exclusivity.
 - Prefer non-destructive file updates for external integrations and validate file availability before writing.
 - Use `console.log` with clear prefixes per module to aid debugging.
+- I included all my configuration files in the repository to create a good "out of the box" experience.
+Just follow the steps in the installation.txt file.
+Recommendation: use it on a fresh CachyOS installation.

 ### Running locally